CE Certification

 • Consumer protection

-The CE mark is valid in all 27 EU member states, the European Economic Area (EEA), and some other countries like Turkey.
+The CE certification is valid not only in the 27 EU member states but also in countries like those in the European Economic Area (EEA) and Turkey.

 1. Overview of Other Conformity Marks

-• Developed as an alternative to CE after Brexit.
+• A conformity mark developed by the UK as an alternative to CE after Brexit.

-• Requires a technical file and evaluation process similar to CE.
+• The technical documentation and assessment process are similar to the CE mark.

-• Valid in the Eurasian Economic Union (Russia, Belarus, Kazakhstan, Kyrgyzstan, Armenia).
+• Valid in Eurasian Economic Union (EAEU) countries: Russia, Belarus, Kazakhstan, Armenia, and Kyrgyzstan.

-• Indicates compliance with technical regulations and usually requires testing or certification.
+• Indicates compliance with technical regulations (TR CU).

 ✅ FCC (Federal Communications Commission)

-• Applies to products with wireless functions like radio, Wi-Fi, or Bluetooth.
+• Applies to products like radios, Wi-Fi, Bluetooth devices, etc.

 ✅ UL (Underwriters Laboratories)